keshavbhandari/fusion/readme.md

 To generate an improvisation of a piece, you need to prepare the config file first.
 For intra-genre improvisations, we recommend converting the midi file to wav and listing the filepaths for both.
 The wav file is needed for the SSMNet algorithm to preserve novel segments in the music.
 However, if you decide not to preserve any segments, then no wav file is needed and the Preservation Ratio parameter can be set to 0.
 In addition, you may want to modify the corruption functions and number of passes to get the improvisation that works for you.
 See the default values in the config file to get started and run the code below.
 The outputs for each pass will be stored in the output folder.

 #### Note on which corruption to use:
 When the beat of the music is too strong, we suggest not to use onset duration mask.
 If there are many repetitions in the music or if the generated music isn't changing much compared to the original, we suggest using the pitch velocity mask or whole mask for multiple passes.
 To change the harmony, we suggest using skyline for multiple passes.
-A combination of different corruptions is recommended for genre style transfer.
+To achieve gradual changes, we suggest using the note modification corruption.
+A combination of different corruptions is recommended for cross-genre improvisation.

 ```bash
 !python improvnet/generation.py --config configs/config_style_transfer.yaml